Writing an Abstract to Target Researchers

 Get feedback from a peer

-Having a second set of eyes to read your abstract is a great way to find out whether you’ve summarized your research well.
+Getting a fresh set of eyes to review your abstract is a great way to find out whether you’ve summarized your research well.
 Find a reader who understands research papers but is not an expert in this field or is not affiliated with your study.
 Ask your reader to summarize what your study is about (including all key points of each section).
 This should tell you if you have communicated your key points clearly.

 In addition to research peers, consider consulting with a professor or even a specialist or generalist writing center consultant about your abstract.
 Use any resource that helps you see your work from another perspective.

-While peer feedback is quite important to ensure effectiveness of your abstract content, it may be a good idea to allow a professional to look at your work to make sure there are no mistakes in grammar, spelling, mechanics, style, or formatting.
+While peer feedback is quite important to ensure effectiveness of your abstract content, it may be a good idea to find a professional editor to fix mistakes in grammar, spelling, mechanics, style, or formatting.
 The presence of basic errors in the abstract may not affect your content, but it might dissuade someone from reading your entire study.